tnguyen14/tobiko/README.md

 By default tobiko uses [Handlebars](http://handlebarsjs.com) as its templating engine.
 However, if you want to use a different templating engine, you can easily do so by plugging in a different `grunt` task that would compile your templating engine of choice.
 *Note: true to a static site generator, all compiled templates need to be in `.html` formats*

 Helpers and Partials are supported.
 They can be stored under `helpers` and `partials` directories under `templates`.
-These directory names of course can be changed in tobiko's `config.json`.
+These directory names of course can be changed in `tobiko.json`.

 Each page needs to specify its own template.
 This can be done with a JSON property
 ```js